sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 - Sales contribution by sub-category
 - Sales contribution by category
 - Sales contribution by customer segment
-- Sales performnce by salesperson
+- Sales performance by salesperson
 - Sales comparison by region

 These visualizations allow quick identification of high-performing products and regions.